Amplifying Feedback

 • human emissions of carbon dioxide and methane, &

 • other feedback cycles, which are also increasing global temperatures.
-(I briefly describe seven more example feedback cycles below.)
+(I describe seven more of these feedback cycles on this page.)

-Humans are playing with fire by continuing to fuel these feedback cycles, and the critical question is, can humans stop this dangerous amplification of global heating?
+Humans are playing with fire by continuing to fuel these feedback cycles, and the critical question is whether humans can stop this dangerous amplification of global heating.

-For more on methane, see the methane feedback cycle on this website.
+For more information on methane, refer to the methane feedback cycle on this website.

 The ice cover feedback

-This dynamic is reversible and could amplify cooling; see below.
+This dynamic also threatens our climate.
+One thing in its favour is that it is reversible and could amplify cooling, if cooling occurred; see below.

 The cause-and-effect linkages in these feedbacks are tendencies or likely outcomes.
-External events often break the links in these feedback cycles, preventing the dominance of the feedback.
-For example, with “less ice cover”, the Arctic would normally “absorb more heat from the sun”, however, after a volcanic eruption, volcanic ash could reduce the sunlight reaching the Arctic, and the Arctic would NOT “absorb more heat”.
+External events often disrupt the links in these feedback cycles, preventing the feedback from becoming dominant.
+For example, with “less ice cover”, the Arctic would normally “absorb more heat from the sun”; however, after a volcanic eruption, volcanic ash could reduce the sunlight reaching the Arctic, and the Arctic would NOT “absorb more heat”.

 The water vapour feedback